dzianis-dashkevich/vhs-next/README.md

 `Image Timeline` reflects image playlist (ext-x-image-stream-inf) or (ext-x-iframe-stream-inf)

 Once user loaded a source, we group renditions into Renditions Groups, select appropriate rendition group by initial bandwidth.
 Once main media playlist is loaded we should create a `PlayerTimeline`.
-We should select first segments to load based on `Start Time`.
+We should select first segments to load based on `Start Time` and update `index`.

 ![hls-vod-load-timelines](./resources/hls-vod-load-timelines.svg)